KRakeesh04/s1/src/content/docs/properties-of-materials/07-space-lattice.md

 Geometrically maximum APF in real life (assuming spherical atoms) is 74%.
 If a structure has 74% APF, the structure is called a **close-packed structure**.

+## Interstitial sites (aka holes, voids)

+Empty space that exists between the packing of atoms in a crystal structure.

+## Octahedral interstices

+Locations of void spaces available in an FCC.
+Located at the center of each edge and body-center of the unit cell.